A Characterization for Decidable Separability by Piecewise Testable Languages: Preliminaries and Main Results

 In other words, the $B$-upward closure of $L$ consists of all words that can be obtained by taking a word in~$L$ and padding it with symbols from $B$.

-A class of languages $\C$ is \emph{closed} under an operation $\textsc{op}$ if $L \in \C$ implies that $\textsc{op}(L) \in \C$.
+A \emph{language class} is a collection of languages that contains at least one nonempty language.
+A language class $\C$ is \emph{closed} under an operation $\textsc{op}$ if $L \in \C$ implies that $\textsc{op}(L) \in \C$.
 We use the term \emph{effectively closed} if, furthermore, the representation of $\textsc{op}(L)$ can be effectively computed from the representation of $L$.
+A class $\C$ of languages is a \emph{full trio} if it is effectively closed under: \begin{compactenum}[1.] \item $B$-projection for every finite alphabet $B$, \item $B$-upward closure for every finite alphabet $B$, and \item intersection with regular languages. \end{compactenum}

-A class $\C$ of languages is a \emph{full trio} if it is nonempty and effectively closed under: \begin{compactenum} \item $B$-projection for every finite alphabet $B$, \item $B$-upward closure for every finite alphabet $B$, and \item intersection with regular languages. \end{compactenum} We note that full trios are usually defined differently (through closures under homomorphisms or rational transductions \citep{GinsburgG-swat67,Berstel:Transductions-context-free-languages:1979:a}) but we use the above mentioned properties in the proofs and they are easily seen to be equivalent.
+We note that full trios are usually defined differently, either through closures under direct and inverse images of morphisms and intersection with regular languages, or through closure under rational transductions \citep{GinsburgG-swat67,Berstel:Transductions-context-free-languages:1979:a}.
+However, we use the above mentioned properties in the proofs, which are easily seen to be equivalent.

 We will now introduce three problems whose decidability or computability will be equivalent to decidability of separability by piecewise testable languages: the \emph{diagonal problem}, the \emph{simultaneous unboundedness problem}, and the \emph{downward closure problem}.